Teambuildrapp/trimoji-api-doc/source/index.html.md

     ]
 ```

+`POST /v1/conflicts`

 ### Route parameters

 Parameter | Type | Description
 --------- | ------- | -----------
-team | Array | Array of the tokens of the member of the team you want to detect the potential conflicts in.
+team | Array | Array of assessment token

+### Description

+This endpoint will return the number of conflicts between each member of the sent team.
+This is useful to predict the number of conflicts between people in a team or a work group.

+NOTE : This informations is the most useful on small teams.
+It's possible to have teams with 0 conflicts, it's also possible to have teams with only one member having conflicts with everyone else.

-## Get All Soft Skills
+## List All Soft Skills

 ```javascript
 var axios = require('axios');